CivicActions/git-for-designers/docs/1-fork-and-branch.md

-# 1. Forking and branching
+# 1. Fork and branch a project

 🍞 [Outline](../README.md) → 1.
 Forking and branching